Brushes

 I haven’t touched them.

-For twenty years, my hands knew her—
+For twenty years, my hands knew—

 lifting, washing, feeding, holding—

-but hers, trembling,
+and hers, trembling,

-they knew where the color went.
+knew where the color went.

-The jars are quiet now,
+The jars are empty now,

 the canvas half-finished.

-The bristles stiffen,
+The bristles stiffen.

 I do too.